amanster82/CodingOnIce-Ice-Rinks-Management-App/README.md

 ./mvnw spring-boot:run
 ```

-The web server will start and be accessible from *http://localhost:8080*
+The Spring API will start and be accessible from *http://localhost:8080*

-To view the full web app, the project must be set up by following the next React instructions
+To view the full web app, the project must be set up by following the next instructions to run the React development server.

 ### React